Workshop

 Hack the Kernel: Contribute to Linux kernel

-Structured Contribution Process: Contributing to the Linux kernel involves a well-defined process, including identifying the area of change, adhering to coding standards, creating patches, and submitting them to the appropriate maintainers for review
+Contributing to the Linux kernel follows a well-defined workflow.
+This includes identifying the right area for change, adhering to coding standards, creating patches, and submitting them to the appropriate maintainers for review.

 Potential Growth in Contributions: By guiding new contributors and helping them find starting points, the Linux kernel community is likely to gain a few more contributors